ahrtr/etcd-issues/issues/revision_inconsistency/README.md

 the existing 3.5.x releases (including 3.5.0 ~ 3.5.5) are impacted.
 Note that previous critical issue [issues/13766](https://github.com/etcd-io/etcd/issues/13766) was also caused by the same PR (12855).

 etcd 3.4 doesn't have this issue.
+Note that there is no impact on etcd 3.5 either if performing the defragmentation operation offline using etcdutl.

 It should be very hard to reproduce this issue in production environment, because:
 1. Usually users rarely execute the defragmentation operation.